Altstadt (Old City)

-The Innenstadt encompasses central Munich west of the Isar River, the area of most interest to visitors.
-Within the Innenstadt is the Altstadt (Old City), an oval-shaped pedestrian-only district.
-Munich’s Hauptbahnhof (main train station) lies just west of the Altstadt.
-Marienplatz, dominated by the Altes Rathaus and Neues Rathaus and with several major churches in the vicinity, is the Altstadt’s most important square.
-Kaufingerstrasse, a pedestrian-only shopping street, starts at the west end of Marienplatz, and Tal, a retail and restaurant street, begins at east side of the square.
+The oval-shaped Altstadt (Old City) centers around Marienplatz, a large paved public square dominated by the Altes Rathaus and Neues Rathaus, with its picturesque Glockenspiel.
+Several major churches are also in the vicinity.
+Kaufingerstrasse, a pedestrian-only shopping street, starts at the west end of Marienplatz, and Tal, a retail and restaurant street, begins at the east side of the square.
 Just to the south of Marienplatz is the Viktualienmarkt, a wonderfully lively outdoor market.
-Between Marienplatz and Odeonsplatz is the Platzl quarter, famed for its nightlife, restaurants, and the landmark Hofbräuhaus, the most famous beer hall in the world.
-Odeonsplatz, to the north of Marienplatz, is one of Munich’s most beautiful squares, site of the Residenz (former royal palace) and the giant National Theatre, home of the famed Bavarian State Opera.
+East of Marienplatz lies the Platzl quarter, famed for its nightlife, restaurants, and the landmark Hofbräuhaus, the most famous beer hall in the world.
+Odeonsplatz, to the north of Marienplatz, is one of Munich’s most beautiful squares, site of the Residenz (former royal palace) and the giant National Theatre, home of the Bavarian State Opera.

 Bogenhausen & Haidhausen

 East of the Isar River, outside the city center, lie Bogenhausen and Haidhausen, leafy and upmarket residential neighborhoods where you find many hotels and restaurants.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.